gabrielamante/dbtRepo_udemy/README.md

-Welcome to your new dbt project!

-### Using the starter project

-Try running the following commands:
-- dbt run
-- dbt test
+# dbt Project Repo

+Welcome to the repository of my Udemy's dbt course.
+Here you will find all the files used in the project, such as marts, staging, snapshots, tests, etc.

 ### Resources: